Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 B5 is the "stress vitamin" — your adrenal glands (which produce cortisol) are B5-dependent.
 When you're chronically stressed, you deplete B5.
 Supplementing B5 helps your body regulate cortisol more efficiently and recover from the stress response.
 It also supports hair growth indirectly by supporting the adrenals that are driving the stress response.
 This is a "background" supplement that's cheap and effective.
-Often overlooked because people focus on biotin + collagen, but B5 + ashwagandha is a powerful combo for stress management at the hormonal level. highly rated by customers.
+Often overlooked because people focus on biotin + collagen, but B5 + ashwagandha is a powerful combo for stress management at the hormonal level.
+Well-reviewed on Amazon.
 Take 500mg daily, ideally with a B-complex to keep all B vitamins balanced.

 ⚠ Not ideal for